Human Papillomavirus (HPV) screening

 Why should I be tested for HPV?

 High Risk HPV are the types most likely to progress to cancer.
-These are 16,18 and 45.
+These most high risk of there are 16,18 and 45.
 If you have one of these, we will suggest a colposcopy, even if the cells on your pap are still normal.

 When should I be tested for HPV?